dwayne/elm2nix/README.md

 ## About

-Near the end of 2025 I was looking for a practical and interesting project to work on.
+I was looking for a practical and interesting project to work on that might be useful for the Elm community and at the same time extend my skills within functional programming.
 When I researched [`cachix/elm2nix`](https://github.com/cachix/elm2nix) it seemed to fit the bill because it combined 3 technologies I loved, Elm, Haskell, and Nix to produce a useful tool for Elm developers.
 At the time, I knew how to use each of the technologies to varying degrees but I didn't have a deep understanding of how `cachix/elm2nix` worked and why it needed to work that way.
-As a result, it seemed like a great project to satisfy my curiosity.
+As a result, it seemed like a great project to satisfy my goals.
 Fast forward 2 months and I'm happy I took the plunge.
 I learned so much about Elm, Haskell, and Nix that I didn't know before and I was able to find little ways to usefully improve upon the project.

 ## References

+A grossly incomplete list of resources that helped me while working on the project.

 - [elm2nix 0.1](https://blog.hercules-ci.com/elm/2019/01/03/elm2nix-0.1/)
   - [NixOS/nixpkgs - elm2nix issue 20601](https://github.com/NixOS/nixpkgs/issues/20601)